-There's a simple trick to significantly reduce the length of your mortgage and save thousands of dollars over the course of your loan: Make extra payments that go toward your loan principal.
-Borrowers can pay more on principal in various ways.
-For many people,Perhaps the easiest way to organize this process is by making one extra payment every year.
-If you can't pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Finally, you can pay a half payment every two weeks.
-Each of these options yields different results, but they will all significantly reduce the duration of your mortgage and lower the total interest you will pay over the life of the loan.
+There's a trick to significantly reduce the length of your mortgage and save thousands over the course of your loan: Make additional payments which go to your principal.
+Borrowers can do this using a few different techniques.
+Paying 1 extra payment one time every year is probably the simplest to arrange.
+If you can't afford to pay an extra whole payment all at once, you can divide your payment by 12 and write a check for that additional amount monthly.
+Another very popular option is to pay half of your payment every other week.
+The effect here is that you make one additional monthly payment each year.
+These options differ a little in lowering the total interest paid and reducing payback length, but they will all significantly shorten the length of your mortgage and lower your total interest paid.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.